Welcome Guest to beemaster.ca !

 Monitoring Tools

-• Sticky boards for Varroa monitoring
+• Sticky boards for Varroa mite drop counts

-• Alcohol wash kit
+• Alcohol wash kit (most accurate for live mite loads)

 • Sugar roll test equipment

-• Microscope for Nosema detection
+• Microscope for Nosema spore detection

 • Hive scale for monitoring weight changes